-The SRO's responsibilities are set forth in Exhibit C to this Agreement, which Exhibit may be amended by the District's Superintendent and the Chief of Police or their designees without further approval by the Board of Education or the City Council.
+The SRO's roles, responsibilities, and operating procedures are set forth in Exhibit C to this Agreement, which Exhibit may be amended by the District's Superintendent and the Chief of Police or their designees without further approval by the Board of Education or the City Council.

-Governing the SRO's responsibilities is the Parties' acknowledgement that school officials and the SRO play important and distinct roles in responding to student misbehavior to ensure school safety and promote a positive and supportive learning environment for all students.
+Governing the SRO's roles, responsibilities, and operating procedures is the Parties' acknowledgement that school officials and the SRO play important and distinct roles in responding to student misbehavior to ensure school safety and promote a positive and supportive learning environment for all students.